Humanity Home is home to twenty children near Kisumu, Kenya.

 Our director got the mother's phone number from the granny.
 It seems the granny was too old to care for the little girl and her house was nearly falling down.
 The single mom was out of options.
 We told the mom that we could sponsor the child to make sure she can complete school.
 The mom was delighted to hear that.
 Then she asked if we could care for Rosie as our own.
 We were stunned, and still are.
 We just wanted to make sure this kid could go to school, now all of a sudden she is a member of our family.

 We arranged for the mother to bring Rosie on the bus from Mombasa.
 Outfitted with new uniforms and all the trimmings, Rosie was back in school within a few days.
 Rosie is a great kid.
 What an incredible start to our journey.

-This little guy is six.
+This little guy joined us at age six.
 His single mother was forced to leave him and two other siblings in the care of their fifth-grade sister so she could find work as a housemaid in another town and try to earn money to feed the children.